Indian Spices and Herbs used for Home Remedies

 Where Do We Get These Spices and Herbs?

 Most of these spices are available in our regular provision stores.
-During this internet age, they are also available online.
+During this internet age, they are also available online like amazon.
 Some of them can be easily grown in our kitchen or terrace gardens like Tulsi, Mint, Fenugreek, Coriander etc.

 The information provided in this hub is not a substitute for professional medical advice.
 Please consult your physician, or health care provider before taking any home remedies.